Access Channel Policies

 Section 4: Broadcast Schedule

-The programming schedule on the access channel is subject to change without notice for a variety of reasons, including equipment malfunction, operator error, failure of broadcasters to deliver their programs and discontinuation of programs.
+The programming schedule on Fargo Access 68 is subject to change without notice for a variety of reasons, including equipment malfunction, operator error, failure of broadcasters to deliver their programs and discontinuation of programs.

 Section 5: Public Access Program Sponsors